Chief executive officer

 Senior Producer/Director, Girl Rising Educators

-Before co-founding The Documentary Group, Kayce was a producer at ABC, based in London, Atlanta and New York.
-She covered international and national news events for virtually every news division broadcast and was on the staffs of Nightline, World News Tonight and 20/20.
-Kayce is Vice Chair of the board of Win, an agency that serves homeless families, and is on the advisory boards of SOLA - School of Leadership Afghanistan and the Bridgehampton Child Care Center.
-She was co-creator of The Peter Jennings Project for Journalists and the Constitution and co-editor of Peter Jennings: A Reporter’s Life.
-Kayce is a graduate of Brown University, and studied government at the London School of Economics.
+Kayce has been with Girl Rising since its inception as part of The Documentary Group, which she co-founded.
+Before that she was a producer for ABC News, covering international and national news while based in London, Atlanta and New York.
+She produced for virtually every ABC News broadcast and was on the staffs of Nightline, World News Tonight and 20/20.
+Kayce currently serves on the board of Win, NYC’s largest provider of shelter to homeless families, and the advisory boards of SOLA - School of Leadership, Afghanistan, the Jimbere Fund, and the Bridgehampton Child Care Center.
+She’s a graduate of Brown University and studied government at the London School of Economics.

 Chief program and administrativE Officer

 Jill is leading Girl Rising’s transition to a nonprofit 501c3 and advises on organizational strategy and structure.
 For over a decade, Jill was Managing Director of the Sundance Institute, where she spearheaded strategic planning, communications and branding efforts, led the development of new programs and revenue-generation, and oversaw program operations for the artist labs and the Sundance Film Festival.
 Jill has advised on programs throughout the world, including initiatives to reduce child malnutrition in India and to increase the number of girls attending middle school in Mali.
 She has supported global gender equity research and has worked with Utah’s diverse refugee community in facilitating local integration.
 She holds an MPH in Global Health from the University of Utah, an MBA in International Business from The American University, and a BA in International Relations from the University of Utah.